Colorado Springs shooting suspect is grandson of local assemblymember: reports

 Saturday night, a gunman fatally shot five people and injured 25 others at Club Q before being thwarted by patrons, authorities said.
 Police have identified Anderson Lee Aldrich as the suspect.

 Since 2016, Voepel has represented the Assembly’s 71st District, which spans much of eastern San Diego County and parts of Riverside County.
-He ran for reelection to the Assembly in this month’s midterm election, this time for the 75th District as a result of redistricting, and was losing in unofficial election results.
+He ran for reelection to the Assembly in this month’s midterm election, this time for the 75th District as a result of redistricting.
+Unofficial election results show him losing to fellow Republican Marie Waldron.

 Voepel served on the Santee City Council from 1996 until 2000 before becoming mayor of the city for the following 16 years.